social-science-data-editors/reporting/index.md

 ## General mechanisms

 In addition to or instead of the above direct contact with the journal, you may also want to publicly report the issue.
 The table below lists a few websites that handle these kinds of issues.
-To suggest additional ones, please open an issue in the [underlying Github repository]({{ site.repository }}).

   <!-- manually constructing table -->